This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 - If asked, show police your driver’s license, registration, and proof of insurance.

 - If an officer or immigration agent asks to search your car, you can refuse.
-But if police see or believe your car contains evidence of a crime, they can search it without your consent.
+But if police see or have probably cause that your car contains evidence of a crime, they can search it without your consent.

 - Both drivers and passengers have the right to remain silent.
 If you’re a passenger, you can also ask if you’re free to leave.
-If yes, silently leave.
+If yes, you may silently leave.

 If you’re asked about your immigration status